planetlabs/planet-client-python/CONTRIBUTING.md

 [google format](https://mkdocstrings.github.io/handlers/python/#google-style)
 (note: we use `Parameters` in our docstrings).

-Nox is used to manage the process of building the documentation as well as and hosting it locally to assist documentation development.
+Nox is used to manage the process of building the documentation as well as serving it locally to assist documentation development.

 To build and host an automatically-updated local version of the documentation: